-Disclosure Quantity Units

-Total volume of water discharges 146,318 m 3
+Disclosure Quantity Units Total volume of water discharges 173,616 m^3

-Percent of wastewater recycled 0 %

 Effluents

 Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach

 Improper wastewater discharge has a negative effect on the environment through pollution, increased sedimentation, and potentially spreading of diseases.
 It also opens the Company to legal repercussions.